-New York Life has a longstanding record of supporting organizations that support the Black community.
-During the last 20 years, we have provided more than $28 million to such organizations including:
+New York Life has a longstanding record of partnering with organizations to support the Black community.
+During the last 20 years, we have provided more than $30 million to such organizations including:

-- NAACP Legal Defense Fund.
-In 2016, providing a $1 million grant to the NAACP Legal Defense and Education Fund for general support to help it further its mission to achieve racial justice and equality.
+- NAACP Legal Defense Fund: In 2016, providing a $1 million grant to the NAACP Legal Defense and Education Fund for general support to help it further its mission to achieve racial justice and equality.
 In 2019, New York Life provided an additional $1.5 million to the Legal Defense Fund to help modernize its digital archive and support its 80th anniversary campaign.* In 2020, to support the legal defense fund’s social justice efforts, we provided an additional $1 million and matched our workforce donations.
 In 2020, the New York Life also awarded the LDF a 4-year, $1 million grant to support their programs and operations.